-What are the services provided by Indian post office?
+What are the services provided by the Indian post office?
 India Post has been helping the country in communication and socio-economic development for more than 150 years.
 The post office has been in touch with the lives of people throughout the country, from letters handling to receiving deposits and providing retail services for example bill collection and sale of forms, etc.

 The main task of the Indian post office is to collect, process, transmit and deliver mail.
 All postal articles containing messages can be classified as mail containing letters, postcards, internal postcards, parcels, standard, registered, insured items, speed post, and value payable articles.

-Mail is further divided into the first mail and second class mail.
+Mail is further divided into first mail and second class mail.
 Inside India, first-class mail gets air transmission for free.
 While second-class mail only gets airlift if it paid air charges in advance.

 In this post, we will take a look at some of the services provided by the Indian post office.